MonkeyMyshkin/BCGCrossover/README.md

 IGRA: PPD-A, PPDB with difference PPD(B-A)
-DST: DST1, DST0.1, DST0.01 (Different dilutions of the defined DST antigens) Skin tests: SIT, SICCT (Single Intradermal Comparative Cervical Tuberculin test, described using contracted form SCT in manuscript), DST10
+DST: DST1, DST0.1, DST0.01 (Different dilutions of the defined DST antigens) Skin tests: SIT, SICCT (Single Intradermal Comparative Cervical Tuberculin test, described using contracted form CCT in manuscript), DST10

 In Phase II, sentinel animals were grouped in two batches (I, II) for testing reflecting the staggered entry of these animals and different periods of exposure to seeder animals.